Is nursing right for me?

 What does a nurse do?

-Nurses work as part of the health care team to provide individualized care to patients.
+Nurses work as part of the healthcare team to provide individualized care to patients.
 They develop and manage care plans, instruct patients and their families on proper care, help patients cope with illness, aid in disease prevention and promote healthy living.

 What settings do nurses work in?